How to choose a planetary mixer

 Users also note that it is more convenient to interact with devices that have smooth speed control.
 In this case, you can accurately select the optimal setting for the current task, which is called empirically.

-The most typical way to control speeds is a rotary switch on the side of the body with a separate position for pulse mode.
+The most typical way to control speeds is a rotary switch on the side of the housing with a separate position for pulse mode.

 4. Bowl volume